Industry Alignment

 Voting within the IAC is conducted in three electoral colleges representing each membership group.
 Each group functions as an "electoral college" and each IAC member has one vote.
 For a vote to pass, a majority of the members in each electoral college must vote in favor.
 Specifically, at least three of the five representatives in each group must support a recommendation for it to be approved.

 The Industry Supply Group (ISG) includes five representatives from Zespri, one representative from each of the 13 Registered Suppliers, and three grower-appointed representatives from NZKGI.
-Its function is industry and operational focused, including planning within the supply chain, insurance matters, reviewing the pooling process, rules, pricing and payments, and the negotiation of the industry Supply Agreement.
+Its function is industry and operational focused, including supply chain management, insurance matters, reviewing the pooling process, rules, pricing and payments, and debating and negotiating the Supply Agreement.

 Decision-making process: